The Bay Trust Team

 I am a keen walker and love gardening in my spare time, growing my own fruit and vegetables on an allotment, sharing the fruit to go in the cakes at the tearooms.
 My other interests are reading, various crafts and singing with the local rock choir.

 Alex is our helpful and friendly administrator supporting bookings for outdoor learning activities and arranging bookings for conferences, events and other activities.
-She has worked in many areas of The Bay Trust including the Tea Room.
+Alex has worked in many areas of The Bay Trust including the Tea Room.

 Tea Room Manager